 - to enable you to use or benefit from an insurance policy;

 - to enable our Rider Support, tech and engagement teams to help you with any issues, enquiries or complaints efficiently and effectively, including to fix any bugs or other technical issues in the Rider App using technical information relating to your device;

 - to provide Deliveroo services and a positive experience to our customers and Restaurant Partners, such as by providing live order progress updates using your order progress swipes on the Rider App;

 To develop our business, systems and services

-- to ensure and improve the efficiency of our services, for example to understand from your data (such as your order progress swipes and other Rider App usage, feedback you give about orders and your location data) as well as the data of other riders, what causes a negative customer, restaurant or rider experience, inefficient deliveries or damage to Deliveroo, and use this data to responsibly design, develop and test new tools and processes to improve our business, systems and services;
+- to understand from your data (such as your order progress swipes and other Rider App usage, feedback you give about orders and your location data) as well as the data of other riders, what attributes to a positive or negative customer, restaurant or rider experience with Deliveroo and what might cause inefficient deliveries or damage to Deliveroo, and use this data to responsibly design, develop, test and implement new tools, processes, and relationships to improve our business, systems and services;

 - to analyse data about your rides to make certain assumptions about the types of promotional offers that may be particularly beneficial for you when providing services to Deliveroo.
 For example, this might result in us sending you deals relevant to the area where you most often work.
 Data protection law describes this as profiling;